PerkinsDan/trading-platform/Docs/apps/MarketData/simulatedata/TimeSeries.md

 **Methods**

 TimeSeries():
-* Constructor that initializes the `snapshots` list.
+* Constructor that initializes `snapshots`.

 addSnapshot(Snapshot snapshot):
-* Adds a new Snapshot to the `snapshots` list.
+* Adds a new Snapshot to `snapshots`.

 getSnapshots():
 * Returns a filtered list of Snapshots whose timestamps are not in the future.
 * This ensures that only valid snapshots up to the current time are returned.

 getLatestSnapshot():
-* Retrieves the most recent Snapshot from the `snapshots` list whose timestamp is before the current time.
-Returns `null` if no valid snapshots exist.
+* Retrieves the most recent Snapshot from `snapshots` whose timestamp is before the current time.
+* Returns `null` if no valid snapshots exist.